udacitydrl/tennis/REPORT.md

 ## Implementation

 The model is implemented using torch framework and python 3.
+The same actor and same critic are used for two DDPG agents.
 The actor of DDPG consists of an input, an output and a number of hidden layers:

 ```
         input = nn.Linear(state_size, actor_units[0])